chakrakan/swim-tracker/README.md

 # Swim-Tracker

 A fully featured swim tracking application meant to be used by clubs to track their swimmers, coaches, swim-meets, events, and timings for each swimmer for events.

-Final project for Programming II at Centennial College.
+Built as the final project for Programming II (COMP-123) at Centennial College.

 ## Demo Images: